Katy Perry Teases ‘Small Talk’ In New Instagram Post & Fans Think It’s A New Song

 A jury found Perry and her collaborators guilty and ordered the group and Capitol Records to pay a sum totaling more than $2.7 million, per Variety.

 According to Variety, the verdict could have a “chilling” effect on the music industry, as industry professionals believe that the decision was made by a jury that didn’t understand nuances of the music industry.
-As Variety noted, the ruling followed a 2015 ruling that ordered Pharrell and Robin Thicke pay up for their hit collaboration “Blurred Lines,” which was accused of ripping off the “feel” of a song by Marvin Gaye.
+As Variety noted, the ruling followed one from 2015 that ordered Pharrell and Robin Thicke to pay up for their hit collaboration “Blurred Lines,” which was accused of ripping off the “feel” of a song by Marvin Gaye.

-Per a previous report from The Inquisitr, the “Roar” singer took to Instagram on Monday to announce that she would return to judge the third season of ABC’s American Idol reboot alongside Lionel Richie and Luke Bryan, who joined Perry for seasons one and two of the singing competition.
+Per a previous report from The Inquisitr, the “Roar” singer took to Instagram on Monday to announce that she would return to judge the third season of ABC’s American Idol reboot alongside Lionel Richie and Luke Bryan, who joined Perry for Seasons 1 and 2 of the singing competition.

 Perry released her most recent song titled “Never Really Over” in May to mostly positive reviews.
 It was the first solo release from the singer since her album Witness, which was released in 2017.